-This parameter can be used to configure shared signal lines of the BGS5 module.
+This parameter can be used to configure shared signal lines of the EHS5-E module.
 Depending on the connected devices the setting determines the specific function assigned to the related signal line(s).
 Keep in mind that the functions assigned to shared lines are mutually exclusive.
-When a line is reserved for one interface, then <g_mode> parameter is automatically set to 'rsv' for all other interfaces that use this line.
+When a line is reserved for one interface, then the cg mode> parameter is automatically set to 'rsy' for all other interfaces that use this line.

 For example, to enable the SPI interface select AT^SCFG="GPIO/mode/SPI", "std".
-This will automatically set AT^SCFG="GPIO/mode/ASC1", "rsv" for ASC1 (ASC1 lines used as SPI lines).
-At the same time this will lock the GPIO functionality of GPIO16-GPIO19.
+This will automatically set AT^SCFG="GPIO/mode/DSR0", "rsv" for DSR0 used as SPI\CLK line for SPI and AT^SCFG= "GPIO/mode/ASC1", "rsv" for ASC1 (ASC1 lines used as SPI lines).
+At the same time this will lock the GPIO functionality of GPIO3, GPIO16, GPIO17, GPIO19.

-To enable the DAI interface select AT^SCFG="GPIO/mode/DAI", "std".
+To enable the DAI interface select AT^SCFG="GPIO/mode/DAI","std".
 This will lock the GPIO functionality of GPIO20 - GPIO23.
+IMPORTANT: Audio commands offer full functionality only if the DAI is enabled with AT^SCFG="GPIO/mode/DAI","std".
+If DAI resources are not available then DAI dependent audio commands will respond "+CME ERROR: operation not allowed".